Now Reading

 Though not shot on location, Kenneth Branagh and his cinematographer Haris Zambarloukos’ mesmerising visual compositions perfectly evoke the epic grandeur of Egypt and the tranquillity of the Nile River.
 Branagh and Green take time to anchor their mystery in the sublime backdrop of the Nile.
 Of course, the gears shift and the scenic atmosphere paves way for a tense and riveting locked-room mystery.

-As usual, it’s immense fun to witness Hercules Poirot’s high-spirited investigative methods.
+As usual, it’s immense fun to witness Hercule Poirot’s high-spirited investigative methods.
 The ending is literally a double-shocker, though the final shot offers some hope for our beloved eccentric sleuth.
-Kenneth Branagh is all set to return as Hercules Poirot in A Haunting in Venice set to release September 2023.
+Kenneth Branagh is all set to return as Hercule Poirot in A Haunting in Venice set to release September 2023.

 View Comments (0)